Growing media for Mums and Perennials

 Source : unsplash.com/ @rebecca-matthews

-We often receive questions as to which PRO-MIX product is best suited for mums, perennials and small nursery containers.
-In this article, we will review the various PRO-MIX products offered and explain the intended uses.
+We often receive questions as to which PRO-MIX growing media is best suited for mums, perennials and small nursery containers.
+In this article, we will review the various PRO-MIX products offered for these specific crops and explain their intended uses.

 Several PRO-MIX blends are suitable for these applications, including peat/bark blends and peat/chunk coir blends (Table 1).
 All PRO-MIX products contain wetting agent to facilitate water absorption and distribution, limestone for pH adjustment and a starter nutrient charge to help plants acclimate after potting.
 Peat/bark blends are heavier weight products and provide low water retention compared to peat/chunk coir blends that are lighter weight and have high water retention (Table 2).